Vargasavour Recipes

 Recipe

-• Choux Pastry Base: I like using a mix of water and milk with butter; this makes the pastry light, golden, and sturdy enough to hold the cream without being heavy.
+• Choux Pastry Base (Traditional Polish Choux Dough): I use a mix of water and milk with butter to create pastry that puffs well, bakes golden, and stays sturdy enough to hold the cream without becoming heavy.

-• Custard Foundation: Eggs, sugar, milk, and cornstarch create a silky custard that becomes the heart of this Polish Mountain cake recipe.
+• Custard Filling (Classic Vanilla Custard Cream): Eggs, milk, sugar, and cornstarch form a smooth custard that becomes the heart of this Polish cream cake.

 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes: